postits.jpeg

 About me

-While at the Government Digital Service, I spent most of my time working on strategy, product management, governance and other forms of bureaucratic tradecraft.
-I led the team that delivered the first government digital service standard and design manual, set up the Technology Leaders network and wrote the Digital Efficiency Report.
+Before starting Public Digital, I worked as a senior civil servant in the UK.
+While at the Government Digital Service, I led the team that delivered the first government digital service standard and design manual, set up the Technology Leaders network and wrote the Digital Efficiency Report.
 Outside GDS, I ran a government review into applications of the Internet of Things, commissioned from the Government's Chief Scientific Advisor by then-PM David Cameron in 2014.

 Image credit: @creafarrar